ElazarK/content-docs/playbooks/PAN-OS_Block_IP_and_URL_External_Dynamic_List.md

-This playbook blocks IP addresses and URLs using Palo Alto Networks Panorama or Firewall External Dynamic Lists.
+Blocks IP addresses and URLs using Palo Alto Networks Panorama or Firewall External Dynamic Lists.
 It checks if the EDL configuration is in place with the `PAN-OS EDL Setup` sub-playbook (otherwise the list will be configured), and adds the input IP addresses and URLs to the relevant lists.

 ## Dependencies